Mountain

 Must-Have Mountain Skills for Adventurers in Snowdonia

 Snowdonia is an incredible mountain region in Wales, offering amazing views and exciting adventures.
-Whether you’re a complete beginner or an experienced climber, mastering the right skills to enjoy a safe and successful trip is key.
-Learn how to properly plan your trips, navigate around terrain safely, and handle challenging weather with confidence on your next excursion.
+Whether you’re planning Snowdonia treks, walking Snowdonia trails, or climbing Snowdonia peaks, mastering the right skills is key to enjoying a safe and successful trip.
+Our mountain navigation courses teach essential skills like route planning, safe terrain navigation, and handling challenging weather confidently on your next trekking Snowdonia excursion.

 Avalanches are a major risk when up in the mountains.
 Before attempting to traverse any areas of snow-covered slopes, it’s best to first assess the risk and make sure that the area is safe or can be crossed safely.
 Ensure you always look out for potential slide paths and assess the stability of the snow with a test prior to attempting to cross in order to ensure that your intended path is safe.